apache/nuttx/configs/olimex-lpc1766stk/README.txt

   nsh:
     Configures the NuttShell (nsh) located at examples/nsh.
-The Configuration enables only the serial  NSH interfaces.
+The Configuration enables both the serial and telnet NSH interfaces.
+    Support for the board's SPI-based MicroSD card is included (but not passing tests as of this writing).

   ostest:
     This configuration directory, performs a simple OS test using